LogicalBeing/hello-world/README.md

 # hello-world
 starter

-Learning new computer archetictures, linux, tools, technology in general.
+Learning new computer archetictures, linux, tools, and technology.